Navigation Child and Adolescent Psychiatry

 - Consultation liaison with schools through Eastern and Western Suffolk BOCES programs

-For children ages 5 through 12 with serious psychiatric disorders, we offer 24-hour inpatient services in our 10-bed, locked unit.
-Children receive a comprehensive diagnostic evaluation, medications and other appropriate therapeutic interventions, which may include behavior management programs and therapeutic recreation along with educational services through the BOCES program.
+For children ages 9 through 15 with serious psychiatric disorders, we offer 24-hour inpatient services in our 10-bed, locked unit.
+Children receive a comprehensive diagnostic evaluation, medications and other appropriate therapeutic interventions, which may include skills-based behavior management programs and therapeutic recreation along with educational services through the BOCES program.

 Unique to Long Island, the Boards of Cooperative Educational Services (BOCES) program provides school services while the child is hospitalized.
 BOCES teachers help students maintain and develop their educational potential during hospitalization, create a routine and develop new coping skills.
 The program is available to both regular and special education students.
 The BOCES team works closely with the school to assess the child's performance and ease the transition back to school.